LionelDraghi/bbt/docs/UG.md

 Background may appears at the beginning, at document level, or at feature level, or both.
 Before each scenario, the document background will be executed, and then the feature background.

+Background, like Scenarios, may contain Given, When and Then Steps.

+Note that bbt is more flexible than Cucumber for example, where Background should contain only Given Steps, and where there is only one Background per file.

 ### No more tests directory?
 It's a common practice to have a dev tree structured like that: